cypress-io/cypress-fiddle/README.md

 # cypress-fiddle [![renovate-app badge][renovate-badge]][renovate-app] [![CircleCI](https://circleci.com/gh/cypress-io/cypress-fiddle/tree/master.svg?style=svg)](https://circleci.com/gh/cypress-io/cypress-fiddle/tree/master)
 > Generate Cypress tests from HTML and JS

+The helper command and utility function in this package allows you to instantly experiment with Cypress code by creating a tiny live HTML fiddle and run E2E test against it.

 ## Install

 After installing Cypress with `npm i -D cypress` add this module